-Eelgrass is an ecologically and economically valuable marine flowering plant which provides habitat to a variety of marine organisms, serves as a food source for others, and helps to stabilize sediments and improve water quality.
+Eelgrass is an ecologically and economically valuable marine flowering plant that provides habitat to a variety of marine organisms, serves as a food source for others, and helps to stabilize sediments and improve water quality.

 Based on mapping carried out by the Department of Marine Resources, there were 3,174 acres of eelgrass in Frenchman Bay in 1996.
 In 2008, mapping revealed 1,076 acres; only 34% of what was there in 1996.
 In 2010, 35 acres of eelgrass were lost from the Jordan River.
 By the spring of 2013 it was evident that there was an additional significant loss of eelgrass in the bay.
-Eelgrass in restoration areas at Hadley Point, Berry Cove and around Thomas Island disappeared.
+Eelgrass in restoration areas at Hadley Point, Berry Cove, and around Thomas Island disappeared.
 Taunton Bay eelgrass disappeared as well.
 As of August 2013, there was an estimated 75-183 acres of eelgrass left in Frenchman Bay.

 Goals and Strategies

 - By 2030, restore eelgrass to 1996 levels at Hadley Point, Thomas Island, part of Berry Cove, and part of the Jordan River.

 - In 2013 efforts were made to maintain good water quality (3-4 m transparency) and keep it at that level.
 (Water quality is essential to eelgrass health and survival and water transparency is necessary to ensure that enough sunlight reaches the eelgrass for photosynthesis.)

 Strategies underway for Goal 1: